Go / No-Go supplier decision planning before china factory visit

 That is why:

-A supplier is not chosen because it looks acceptable.
+A supplier is not selected because it appears acceptable.

-It is chosen because everything else has already been rejected.
+It is selected because unacceptable risk has already been rejected.

 Continue Reading